With Wild Herzegovina 27 April to 04 May 2019

 Once again we're based in the wonderful city of Mostar at the Pansion Liska B&B in a quiet part of the city but only ten

-minutes walk from the old town were the Knoba Taurus restaurant is situated (where we ate our evening meals) and the world famous bridge which is a UNESCO World Heritage Site.
+minutes walk from the old town were the Konoba Taurus restaurant is situated (where we ate our evening meals) and the world famous bridge which is a UNESCO World Heritage Site.

 All the rooms at Pansion Liska are on suite, air conditioned, very clean and comfortable.
 Edin the owner provides a substantial continental style breakfast with warm fresh breads from the local bakery every morning and if you want any thing different to what's been provided just ask and Edin will do his best to accommodate(nothing to much trouble).

-The restaurant Knoba Taurus has a very extensive menu, the food and service are excellent(the portions are large).
+The restaurant Konoba Taurus has a very extensive menu, the food and service are excellent(the portions are large).

 To sum up, would I return to Herzegovina and use Wild Herzegovina Holidays and Denis Bohm as my guide?
 That's a definite Yes.